 Son will be a Senior in high school after the summer.
 Last week he got his second part-time job (his first job was as a lifeguard but he wanted to make more money so decided to apply to other jobs where he could work throughout the year).
 He would have gotten a job sooner but he was busy working on his Eagle Scout project so that was taking his attention outside of school.
 With him almost done with high school and starting this new job, I feel it’s time to start teaching him about personal finance.

 When I graduated from college, I had racked up credit card debt.
-I thought I was grown and when the different financial institutions came on campus giving us college kids the ability to sign up for credit cards, I was excited and ready.
-It was until my credit score was about 525, and I couldn’t buy a house that I realized that was a huge mistake (a story on its own).
-I do not want my kids to make the same mistakes because I remember the amount of stress I was in in my early twenties – mid twenties due to collection agencies constantly calling me and not be able to get anything with my credit score.
+I thought I was grown.
+When the different financial institutions came on campus, giving us college kids the ability to sign up for credit cards, I was excited and ready.
+It was until my credit score was about 525, and I couldn’t buy a house that I realized that was a colossal mistake (a story on its own).
+I do not want my kids to make the same mistakes because I remember the amount of stress I was in in my twenties due to collection agencies continually calling me and not be able to get anything with my credit score.

 Since that class, I tried to keep teaching them about spending and saving money.
-However, after seeing my son’s frivolous spending habits, I decided that it was time to really start teaching him about personal finance before he ends up in my situation.
+However, after seeing my son’s frivolous spending habits, I decided that it was time to start teaching him before he ends up in my situation.

 I have read tons of personal finance books and blog posts.
 Additionally, I have participated in webinars and listened to podcasts because I never want to feel that level of anxiety again.

-I also told his sister that it would be a good time for her to be a part of it as well-being that she wants to get a job when she turns 16 in a month so I now have both my teens working on their personal finance education.
+I also told my daughter that it would be a good time for her to participate as well-being that she wants to get a job when she turns 16 in a month, so I now have both my teens working on their personal finance education.